+After that we will see

+Finally we will see

 Any questions?

 You are a tourist.
-Instructions: Prepare some questions to ask your tour guide.
-Ask lo ots of questions because you want to practice your English!
+Instructions: Prepare some questions to ask your of questions because you want to practice your English! tour guide.
+Ask lots

 Can you tell me where is?

 Will we visit ?

-Is there a on the tour?
+Is there aon the tour?

 What time is ?

-Where can I buy a ?
+Where can I buy a

-Students can add more questions
+Students can add more questions.